ossd-s23/SivanC-weekly/README.md

-This is a simple template for the class blog.
+This is the code for Sivan Cooperman's class blog, which can be read [here](https://ossd-s23.github.io/SivanC-weekly/).